Ksenia Efremova

 Ksenia Efremova (born 28 April 2009) is a French tennis player.
+She has a career-high singles ranking by the WTA of No. 575, achieved on 5 January 2026, and a best doubles ranking of No. 1,180, reached on 27 July 2026.

+Efremova won the girls' singles title at the 2026 Australian Open.

 Early and personal life

 Ksenia Efremova was born in Moscow, Russia in 2009.
 She is the daughter of former professional tennis player Julia Efremova and former amateur player Alexey Efremov.
 She started playing tennis at three years-old and was coached by her mother.
 Her family, including her brothers Alexei and Vladimir, moved from Russia to near Nice in Alpes-Maritimes on the French Riviera in 2019.

 Since the end of 2019, Efremova trained daily at the Mouratoglou Tennis Academy in the South of France under French coach Pierre Debrosse and the supervision of her mother.
 Efremova's father never lived in France, but visited his family several times on the French Riviera before his death from cancer in Germany in 2021.

 The family began the application for naturalization in early 2021, and by September 2023, Efremova, along with her mother and her two brothers, became French nationals.